U.S. making a mistake politicizing oil: Iran oil minister

 “You can’t be assured that enough oil can be produced to meet demand,” Zanganeh said, according to IRNA.
 “Because some regional countries announce production capacities higher than their real levels.”

+Iran produced a daily average of 620 million cubic meters of gas in the Iranian calendar year which ended in March 2013 and that grew to 850 million cubic meters per day in the year ending in March 2019, he said.

+The average daily gas production at South Pars, the world’s largest gas field, was 240 million cubic meters in the Iranian calendar year which ended in March 2013 and grew to 532 million cubic meters in the year ending in March 2019, Zanganeh said.

-Reporting by Babak Dehghanpisheh in Geneva; editing by Jason Neely and Emelia Sithole-Matarise
+Reporting by Babak Dehghanpisheh in Geneva; editing by Jason Neely and Louise Heavens